Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 Interestingly, the differences in elasticities that we estimate using the internal shock across the three countries are consistent with the theoretical implications of key differences in institutional settings.
-As discussed in Section \ref{sec:m_setting_data}, the national MW has a significant ``bite'' in Colombia and Portugal and most workers in Portugal have CBA coverage, thus reflecting settings with relatively high shares of potentially constrained firms.
-By comparison, around 50\% of private sector workers are covered by CBAs in Norway, arguably representing a setting with a lower share of potentially constrained firms.
-In line with our theoretical predictions, we should thus expect lower (higher) labor supply (rent-sharing) elasticities for Norway.
+As discussed in Section \ref{sec:m_setting_data}, the national MW has a significant ``bite'' in Colombia and Portugal, and most workers in Portugal have CBA coverage, thus reflecting settings with relatively high wage floors.
+By comparison, around 50\% of private sector workers are covered by CBAs in Norway, with a strong presence of labor unions.
+In line with our theoretical predictions, we should thus expect higher rent-sharing elasticities for Norway.
+Although other explanations can account for the cross-country differences, we view this as evidence motivating the within-country heterogeneity analysis in the next sections.\footnote{For a large sample of developing countries, we also examined the relationship between labor supply elasticities, as estimated by \citet{AmodioEtAl2024}, and the share of workers covered by collective bargaining.
+Our framework predicts that countries with higher CBA coverage should have larger estimates of labor supply elasticities, due to a stronger bite of constraints.
+Appendix Figure~\ref{fig:global_ls_elast_cba_cov} confirms this positive relationship.}

-However, the reduced-form estimates using the external shock result in less precise elasticity estimates.
-For Norway, we obtain somewhat lower estimates of labor supply elasticities and larger estimates of rent-sharing elasticities, as compared to estimates based on the internal shock.
-It is thus reassuring that the overall pattern of coefficients lines up with the internal shock.
-The confidence intervals on estimates from the external shock are wider, preventing us from drawing stronger conclusions from this exercise, especially for Portugal.